Digital and Communications Manager

-Educators for Excellence, New York is seeking a Digital and Communications Manager to promote our mission and vision for a more just and equitable education system.
+Educators for Excellence, Chicago is seeking a Digital and Communications Manager to promote our mission and vision for a more just and equitable education system.
 The Digital and Communications Manager will do this by leveraging the latest digital organizing strategies, building and maintaining media relations and curating mission and campaign aligned communications.
 This position is a rewarding opportunity to leverage creativity and innovation and a commitment to social justice through digital communications.

-With chapters currently operating in Los Angeles, New York, Connecticut, Chicago, Boston, and Minnesota, our organizing culture is grounded in our passion for impacting educational systems and revolves around an innovative, roll-up-your-sleeves spirit backed by a shared commitment to antiracism and continuous professional growth
+With chapters currently operating in Los Angeles, New York, Connecticut, Chicago, Boston, and Minnesota, our organizing culture is grounded in our passion for impacting educational systems and revolves around an innovative, roll-up-your-sleeves spirit backed by a shared commitment to antiracism and continuous professional growth.

-Reporting to the Executive Director, the Digital and Communications Manager will collaborate on a team that is charged with recruiting volunteer educators and developing their leadership in standing up for a more just and equitable education system.
+Reporting to the Deputy Director, Campaigns, the Digital and Communications Manager will collaborate on a team that is charged with recruiting volunteer educators and developing their leadership in standing up for a more just and equitable education system.
 We push for systems-level change through organizing state and local advocacy campaigns, as well as supporting teachers to take on leadership roles in their unions.

-We are launching this new role across the country to ensure teacher voices are at the center of teaching and learning.
 This role will regularly engage reporters to uplift the voices and perspectives of E4E teachers.
 They will support our movement to build an online community of antiracist teachers fighting for their students.
 They will create tactics and strategies to activate our membership and deliver on significant policy wins for teachers and kids.
 They will use communications and digital tactics to push our unions to become more antiracist, democratic, and student focused.
 In this role you can change the conversation about public schools in your city to one that is driven by teachers and focused on students.